richpaulyim/Web-Briareus/Youtube-Hits/README.md

 Then unzip and extract your chromedriver to path, and specify the path of the driver.
 In this case we extract to /bin, which is usually in PATH by default.
 `sudo apt-get install unzip`
 `unzip ***chromdriver*** -d /bin`

+### Using requirements.txt
+Read in the requirements.txt folder
+`pip install -r requirements.txt`
+In your virtual environment.
+The correct packages will be installed.